 Why do people come to the Galapagos Islands for a holiday?
 The Galapagos Islands are an exotic tropical destination.
 Situated in the gorgeous blue waters of the Pacific Ocean.
 The volcanically formed islands offer beautiful sun kissed beaches with black, red, or white sand.
 You can enjoy the tropical breeze while you take in the vibrant sunset.
 The Galapagos has all the makings of a tropical paradise.
 So do visitors come to the equatorial Galapagos Islands for vacation just for the tropical climate just like other tropical island destinations around the world?
 NO!
 Visitors come to the Galapagos Islands for an experience that you can’t find anywhere else.

 In the Galapagos Archipelago you do find all the makings of a tropical paradise and so much more.
-It doesn’t matter whether you’ve been to Koh Samui Crete, Maldives or Bora Bora, a visit to Galapagos Islands is an expedition into the wonders of this unique wild nature preserve.
+It doesn’t matter whether you’ve been to Koh Samui Crete, Maldives or Bora Bora, a visit to Galapagos Islands is still an unparalleled expedition into the wonders of this unique wild nature preserve.
 You can explore the exotic flora and fauna of the Galapagos Island where you can find hundreds of native and endemic species.
 A walk in the highlands can result in encountering some of the rarest birds in the world.
 You will discover not all penguins live in the coldest parts of the southern hemisphere.
 The Galapagos Islands are home to the world’s most northern penguins.
 Visitors have the opportunity to observe the lumbering Galapagos Giant Tortoises in their native environment.
 These are just a few of the animals species you can encounter.

 Discovering the distinct landscapes in the Galapagos Islands that offer breathtaking views is both a treat for the eye and the sole.
 The volcanic geology of the Galapagos is spectacular.
 The distinctive Pinnacle Rock is a signature landmark found in the Galapagos Islands on Bartolomé Island.
 The lava tunnels found throughout the Galapagos are fun to explore and add a challenge to any hiking expedition.